OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

   - `new MagX`, with the following formula in `R2`: `=$Q$3*(J2 + $Q$2)`
   - `new MagY`, with the following formula in `S2`: `=$Q$5*(K2 + $Q$4)`
 - Drag each new column down to the bottom of the table.
-- Then with the new columns `new MagX` and `new MagY`, create the same graph as previously (resize the chart so you have square cells...):
+- Then with the new columns `new MagX` and `new MagY`, create the same graph as previously (again: resize the chart so you have square cells...):
 ![Adjusting](./Adjusting.1.png)

 - Then adjust the offsets and coefficients until you reach the expected result: